 Check it out here – https://awealthofcommonsense.com/

 Jim Dahle is a practicing E.R. physician and one of the O.G. bloggers, especially among physician blogs.
-Like many physician bloggers, Dr. Dahle decided to learn about personal finances after having several bad experiences with financial advisors.
+Like many physician bloggers, Dr. Dahle decided to learn about personal finances after having several financial advisors' bad experiences.
 He dove in to learn about personal finance and investing.
-As a physician and high-income professional, he was especially interested in learning the things that would help him and others in the high-income arena.
+As a physician and high-income professional, he was especially interested in learning what would help him and others in the high-income arena.

 Here is how he describes the mission of WCI on his website: